NEW: "I'm doing OK, thank you," John Edwards tells reporters

 Edwards is charged with accepting illegal campaign contributions, falsifying documents and conspiracy.
 If convicted of all charges, he faces up to 30 years in prison and a $1.5 million fine.
 Prosecutors said he “knowingly and willingly” accepted almost $1 million from two wealthy donors to hide former mistress Rielle Hunter and her pregnancy, then concealed the donations by filing false and misleading campaign disclosure reports.

-Defense attorneys, meanwhile, argued that Edwards was guilty of nothing but being a bad husband to his wife, Elizabeth, who died in 2010.
-They also argued that former Edwards aide Andrew Young used the money for his own gain and to pay for Hunter's medical expenses to hide the affair from Edwards' wife.
+Defense attorneys, meanwhile, argued that Edwards was guilty of nothing but being a bad husband to his wife, Elizabeth, who has since died.
+They also argued that former Edwards aide Andrew Young used the money for his own gain and to pay for Hunter’s medical expenses to hide the affair from Edwards’ wife.

 “There is no question it would destroy the campaign of John Edwards,” Higdon said.

-Prosecutors argued that Edwards knowingly violated campaign finance laws by accepting the large contributions from Fred Baron and Rachel Mellon that went to support Hunter.
-Edwards "knew these rules well," Higdon said, and should have known that the contributions violated campaign finance laws.
+Prosecutors argued that Edwards knowingly violated campaign finance laws by accepting the large contributions from Fred Baron and Rachel Mellon that went to support Hunter, Higdon said.

 Edwards accepted $725,000 from Mellon and more than $200,000 from Baron, prosecutors said.
 The money was used to pay for Hunter’s living and medical expenses, travel and other costs to keep her out of sight while Edwards made his 2008 White House run, prosecutors say.